-NB: The focus of the course is General English to adults.
+NB: The focus of the course is General English to adults and possibly teenagers.

 At the end of the IH CAM course, participants will have:

-- Attended and participated in 60 hours of trainer input sessions, workshops and tutor-supported research sessions, covering topics such as theories of language learning, language learners, skills and systems, which is run intensively over 2 weeks (10 days).
+- Attended and participated in 36 hours of trainer input sessions, workshops and tutor-supported research sessions, covering topics such as theories of language learning, language learners, skills and systems, which is run intensively over 4 weekends.

 - Completed pre- and post-session background reading of methodology books, articles and web-based research.